 Which legal issues should I be aware of before publishing?

-Prior to the publication of a document please ensure that you are entitled to do so.
-You are generally entitled, if you are the author of the document and have not given exclusive rights to third parties.
-If you have published your document or plan to do so, make sure that the publisher allows a parallel publication on a
+Prior to the publication of a document, please ensure that you are entitled to do so.
+You are generally entitled if you are the author of the document and have not given exclusive rights to third parties.
+If you have published your document or plan to do so, make sure that the publisher allows a parallel publication on a document server.

 Publishing your document or planning the latter, must not necessarily be inconsistent with the publication of documents on our server.
 In any case please check if your contract allows a publication on our document server!
 For instance by using the so-called Sherpa / Romeo list:

 If you do not publish in open access journals, please ensure the open access right to publish the postprint of your article on the institutional repository of the Department of Informatics INFDok.
 Your individual contract with the publisher should include the following passage: